 Remember, at various stages of the process, there could be additional costs to pay.
 You can find out about the extra costs of buying a house here.

 Buying your first home is exciting and scary in equal measure.
 But at Wesleyan Financial Services, we can help take the stress out of it by finding the right mortgage for you.

-Our Financial Consultants can provide impartial mortgage advice, listen to your needs and search the market to find your deal.
+Our Specialist Financial Advisers can provide impartial mortgage advice, listen to your needs and search the market to find your deal.
 Wesleyan Financial Services offers fee-free mortgage advice.
 We will be paid a fee by the mortgage lender upon completion of the loan.